margostino/climateline/README.md

 ### A timeline of the most significant Climate Change events along the history

+### News publisher

+In order to fetch, update and upload new articles easily by your phone without Git burden, there is a tool called [climateline-processor](https://github.com/margostino/climateline-processor) to do it at any time from enywhere.

 ## Features

 - [x] Initial very basic design with few posts